 The Group and the Company leases land and buildings for its office space and retail stores.
 The leases of office space typically run for a period of five to ten years and leases of retail stores typically run for a period of three to five years.
 Some leases include an option to renew the lease for an additional period of the same duration after the end of the contract term.
 Some leases provide for additional rent payments that are based on fixed increased amounts.

-The Group does not sub-lease any of its properties under operating leases.
+ii.
 Extension options